sspanak/tt9/docs/user-manual.md

 ## Hotkeys

 #### D-pad Up (↑):
-Select previous word suggestion.
+Select previous word/letter suggestion.

 #### D-pad Down (↓):
-Select next word suggestion.
+Select next word/letter suggestion.

+#### D-pad Right (→):
+_Predictive mode only._

+Filter the suggestion list leaving out only words similar to the current suggestion.
+For example, "6463" results in: "nine", "mine", "mind", and so on.
+But selecting "mind" and pressing Right will leave out only the similar ones: "mind", "minds", "mindy", "minded"...

+#### D-pad Left (←):
+_Predictive mode only._

+- Clear the suggestion filter, if applied.
+- When no filter is applied, accept the current word as-is, even if it does not fully match a suggestion, then jump before it.

 #### 0 key
-- In 123 mode: type "0" or hold it to type "+".
+- **In 123 mode:** type "0" or hold it to type "+".
-- In ABC mode: type secondary punctuation or hold to type "0".
+- **In ABC mode:** type secondary punctuation or hold to type "0".
-- In Predictive mode: type space or hold to type "0".
+- **In Predictive mode:** type space or hold to type "0".

 #### 1 to 9 keys
-- In 123 mode: type the respective number.
+- **In 123 mode:** type the respective number.
-- In ABC and Predictive mode: type a letter/punctuation character or hold to type the respective number.
+- **In ABC and Predictive mode:** type a letter/punctuation character or hold to type the respective number.

 #### Text Mode Key (Hash/Pound/#):
 - **Short press:** Cycle input modes (abc → ABC → Predictive → 123)